 “Scaelin,” Fiona muttered, remembering the note on the translation.

 “That’s correct,” Jacob said.
-“The language is very difficult to understand.
+“The language is difficult to understand.
 It’s a creole, but while it seems to be a very developed one, every word seems to have dozens of possible meanings, many of which don’t have equivalents in Latin and Greek.
-This is compounded by the fact that the language only uses the nominative and genitive forms of their nouns, relies exclusively on feminine and neuter forms, excludes the opative moods of verbs, ignores perfect tenses and excludes augments.
+This is made even more frustrating by the fact that the language only uses the nominative and genitive forms of their nouns, relies exclusively on feminine and neuter forms, excludes the opative moods of verbs, ignores perfect tenses and excludes augments.
 It’s literally incapable of speaking in the past tense.”
 He took a deep breath.
 “I’m pretty sure that the language was concurrent with classical Latin, and it probably evolved from an early version of it.
 But due to the way it works, it’s both maddeningly ambiguous and incredibly precise at the same time, to the point that it’s almost a code rather than an actual language.”

 “In other words,” Carlton said, “they exist to further the divine plan at our expense.”

 “That’s… partly right.
 It’s definitely at our expense, but there isn’t a divine plan.
-We have a more more… basal purpose.”
+We have a more… mundane purpose.”

 “And what’s that?”
 Carlton asked.

 The room fell silent again, but Jacob did not let the atmosphere settle.
 He placed his glasses back on his nose, but this time he didn’t look up.
 “From what the Tome Kataklysma does say, that is also the best possible fate–after all, even our souls can only withstand so much before they fade from existence.
 And that means it’s also the least efficient way to get the energy the god needs–and they have other, far more efficient ways to utilize the souls they consume.”